As a kid, did you ever dream of owning a wild animal? Maybe a baby tiger or even a baby leopard?

 For us here at…

-What you’re most likely going to get if you do choose to adopt an Ocicat kitten or rescue cat is a very well-mannered cat that loves to play and be an active member of the family.
-This is why these little guys have become very popular with families with young children as well as for folks who like to “train” cats.
+So, while it is true that you should never really make any “assumptions” about how an individual cat may or may not behave, in general, it’s pretty safe to assume that your Ocicat will not act like the wild animal they were named after.
+What you’ll most likely get if you adopt an Ocicat kitten or rescue cat is a very well-mannered cat that loves to play and be an active family member.
+This is why these little guys have become very popular with families with young children and for folks who like to “train” cats.

 Train cats?

-Yep that’s right, some cats are trainable!
-And the Ocicat cat is one of those unusual cat breeds that will actually listen to their owners.
-Some folks have even taught their Ocicats how to play fetch, cruise around the neighborhood on a leash or simply plant themselves on your shoulder while you venture out and about!
+Yep, that’s right, some cats are trainable!
+And the Ocicat cat is one of those unusual cat breeds that will listen to their owners.
+Some folks have even taught their Ocicats how to play fetch, cruise around the neighborhood on a leash, or plant themselves on your shoulder while you venture out and about!

-If you find yourself in a situation where you are a “cat person” and your significant other is a “dog person”, perhaps getting an Ocicat could be a way to meet everyone’s desires, since this is no typical cat.
-Instead, you get the train-ability of a canine, mixed with the tenacity and curiosity of a feline, all in one!
+So if you find yourself in a situation where you are a “cat person” and your significant other is a “dog person,” perhaps getting an Ocicat could be a way to meet everyone’s desires since this is no typical cat.
+Instead, you get the trainability of a canine mixed with the tenacity and curiosity of a feline all in one!

 - Liver or renal amyloidosis